juliensdk/Pick-the-Largest-Margin-for-Robust-Detection-of-Splicing/README.md

 - The file ```training_results.csv``` is a directory of Bayar detectors for which we select precise hyperparameters and identifying them with a number.

-- Details about the computation of latent margins are available in ```latent_margins.md```
+- Details about the computation of latent margins are available in ```Experiments/details.md```

 - To be able to reproduce our results, you need classical python library (e.g. numpy, matplotlib and pandas).
-A playground notebook is available to let you reproduce our results using these libraries.
+A playground notebook is available in the ```Experiments``` folder to let you reproduce our results using these libraries.

 ## Main references